yovitsa/2420_assignment_1/README2.md

 2. Click **Droplets** in the dropdown menu
 3. Choose  **Region**  that is geographically closest to you if you actual location is not offred in the region options
 ![Regions](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/regions.png)
-4. Select **Custom image** in the Choose an image section, and click **Add Image**, and upload the Arch Linux image that you have previously downloaded.
+4. Select **Custom image** in the Choose an image section, and click **Add Image**, and upload the Arch Linux image that you have previously downloaded, for the purpose of this guide we are using a Custom Image, but other selection of OS images is available under the tab **OS**.
 ![Custom Image](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/custom.png)
 5. Select **Biling Plan** that fits your need
 6. Select Authentication method **SSH Key**